 A 70-year-old woman from China was visiting her daughter in Cooper City.
+She had been here for 6 or 7 months.
 Cooper City is in Broward County, Florida.

 The Chinese woman was riding a bicyclist at an intersection in Cooper City.
 A pickup truck hit her in the intersection.